-Photodynamic therapy (PDT) uses a cream and a light source to make the cancer sensitive to light.
-It is used to treat sunspots, superficial BCCs and squamous cell carcinoma in situ (Bowen’s disease).
+Photodynamic therapy (PDT) uses a cream that kills cancer cells when a special light is applied.
+It is used to treat sunspots, superficial basal cell carcinomas (BCCs) and squamous cell carcinoma (SCC) in situ (Bowen’s disease).

-First the GP or dermatologist gently scrapes the area with a curette to remove any dry skin or crusting.
-Then the light-sensitive cream is applied, and after three hours a special light is shined onto the area for about eight minutes.
+After gently scraping the area to remove any dry skin or crusting, the doctor applies a cream to the skin.
+After three hours, light is shined onto the area for about eight minutes.
 The area is covered with a bandage.
-For skin cancers, PDT is usually repeated after a week.
+For skin cancers, PDT is usually repeated 1–2 weeks later.

-What to expect after: Side effects can include redness and swelling, which usually ease after a few days.
+Side effects can include redness and swelling, which usually ease after a few days.
 PDT commonly causes a burning, stinging or tender feeling in the treatment area, particularly to the face.
-Your doctor may treat you with a cold water spray or pack, or give you a local anaesthetic to help ease any discomfort.
+Your doctor may treat these side effects with a cold water spray or pack, or give you a local anaesthetic to help ease any discomfort.

 View the Cancer Council NSW editorial policy.